-Plum is a Fintech start up that links to your bank account and uses complex algorithms powered by artificial intelligence to calculate exactly how much you can afford to save, without you even realizing it.
+Plum is robo-advisor app that links to your bank account and uses complex algorithms powered by artificial intelligence to calculate exactly how much you can afford to save, without you even realising it.
 It’s aimed at people who historically struggle to save and comes with some handy little features that you can use to increase your savings pot.

 Plum was launched in 2016 and is authorised and regulated by the Financial Conduct Authority as well as offering protection from the Financial Services Compensation Scheme.